baywater2p/desperateQuestions/README.md

 # desperateQuestions
-despeate questions for desperate people
+desperate questions for desperate people

 ## The List
 is it OK to steal a piece of fruit in the city?